Reasons for the failure of British Caledonian: BA's privatisation

-The Government's decision to permit a limited transfer of routes from BA to BCal, rather than the major route transfer as well as the removal of capacity restrictions on all short-haul feeder routes proposed by BCal itself and advocated by the CAA's review of airline competition policy ahead of BA's privatisation, did not make BCal big enough in terms of economies of scale and scope to develop an efficient hub-and-spoke operation at Gatwick.

-This would have enabled BCal to compete with a much bigger, privatised BA as well as the giant US carriers on a level playing field.
+The Government's failure to fully accept the CAA's recommendations and to permit only a limited transfer of routes from BA to BCal, as well as the maintenance of capacity restrictions on all short-haul feeder routes proposed by BCal itself and advocated by the CAA's review of airline competition policy ahead of BA's privatisation, resulted in BCal not becoming big enough in terms of economies of scale and scope to develop an efficient hub-and-spoke operation at Gatwick that would have enabled BCal to compete with a much bigger, privatised BA, as well as the giant US carriers on a level playing field.
+Instead, the limited route transfer still left BCal in an operationally and financially much weaker position than its far bigger and stronger rivals.
+This increased the airline's vulnerability to external shocks, thereby seriously undermining its financial strength to withstand crises and eventually resulted in its being taken over by BA.